 • Read more: The 50 best camera accessories you can buy right now(opens in new tab)

-Compared with every other Speedlite in Canon’s current line-up, the range-topping 600EX II-RT has the most powerful Gn 60 maximum output and the most generous 20-200mm motorised zoom range.
+Compared with every other Speedlite in Canon’s current line-up, the range-topping 600EX II-RT has the most powerful Gn 60 maximum output and the most generous 20-200mm motorized zoom range.
 It’s also the only one that features a slight downward tilt, useful for close-up photography.
 The 600EX II-RT is also better connected, with the availability of full wireless master/slave functions in both RF and infrared options.
 Built to take the grind of a busy professional photographer’s lifestyle, this Speedlite has a particularly tough and weather-sealed construction, including a rubber shroud on its mounting plate.
 It runs on the usually four AA batteries but also has a socket for connection to an optional external power pack.
-Like only the budget EL-100 Speedlite, it adds a programmable repeat mode to the usual options(opens in new tab)
+Like only the budget EL-100 Speedlite, it adds a programmable repeat mode to the usual options.
+See our full Canon Speedlite 600EX II-RT review (opens in new tab).(opens in new tab)